nimblehq/gin-templates/README.md

   ```
   go get github.com/nimblehq/gin-templates
   ```
 - Run create the project command.
   ```
   gin-templates create
   ```

-- Follow the instruction and the app should be created.
+- Follow the instructions in the terminal.
+- Your new application is created 🎉 .

 ## License

 This project is Copyright (c) 2014 and onwards Nimble.
 It is free software,